TRACY HOSTMYER (she/her)

 Co-founder, Producing Director

 Tracy began her theatrical career as an actress some 20 years ago in London.
 She worked all over Britain in theatre, film and television in the 10 years she spent there.
-She moved back to the USA in 1999 and made Los Angeles her home.
-After 4 years she came to her senses and moved to NYC where she and James founded Roust Theatre Company in February of 2005.
+She moved back to the USA and made Los Angeles her home.
+After 4 years she came to her senses and moved to NYC where she and James founded Roust Theatre Company.

 Since the company’s foundation Tracy has produced all of Roust’s shows and been the associate producer on co-productions.
 The path from actress to producer has been a steep learning curve, but this girl loves a challenge.
 She has also acted in some of Roust’s productions, playing The Jewish Wife, among numerous other roles, in The Private Life of the Master Race, Lainie in Two Rooms and Lady Macbeth in Macbeth.
 She can act Shakespeare, do a line budget, use a power drill and firmly believes that theatre really matters in the world.
 As George Bernard Shaw once said, 'Art teaches.
 All else is torture.'